-Employees and contractors must avoid situations where personal interests could conflict, or appear to conflict, with their duties and responsibilities or the interests of TransAlta or its subsidiaries.
+Personnel must avoid situations where personal interests could conflict, or appear to conflict, with their duties and responsibilities or the interests of TransAlta.
 A conflict of interest may occur where involvement in any activity, with or without the involvement of another party, prevents the ethical performance of an employee's or contractor's duties for TransAlta.
 A conflict of interest may also occur where involvement in any activity creates, or appears to create, a situation where judgment or the ability to act in the best interests of TransAlta is affected.
-When faced with an actual or potential conflict of interest, employees or contractors must comply with the Conflict of Interest Policy, linked below.
-Contractors must also comply with their written contracts and the Supplier Code of Conduct.
+When faced with an actual or potential conflict of interest, Personnel must comply with TransAlta's Conflict of Interest Policy.
+Contractors must also comply with their written contracts and TransAlta's Supplier Code of Conduct.
 If you are unsure of your responsibilities, check with your immediate supervisor or TransAlta Legal.